Ivo Puhonny

 Ivo Puhonny (19 July 1876 – 6 February 1940) was a German graphic artist and puppeteer, son of the landscape painter Victor Puhonny.
-Puhonny is known primarily for his advertising art in the Sachplakat style, and the creation of the Baden-Baden Puppet Theater in 1911.
+Puhonny is primarily known for his advertising art in the Sachplakat style, and for founding the Baden-Baden Puppet Theater in 1911.

 Life and work

 Graphics

-Puhonny studied at the Art Academy in Karlsruhe, and was influenced by the work of Henri de Toulouse-Lautrec.
-Involved in the poster art movement of the early 20th century, Phuonny created advertisements for products such as margarine (for Schlinck & Co.) and cigarettes (Batschari).
+Puhonny studied at the Art Academy in Karlsruhe and was influenced by the work of Henri de Toulouse-Lautrec.
+Involved in the poster art movement of the early 20th century, Puhonny created advertisements for products such as margarine (for Schlinck & Co.) and cigarettes (Batschari).
 He also illustrated books and created etchings and lithographs.
 His graphics work is preserved in the Museum of Arts and Crafts in Hamburg and the Gallica Bibliothèque Numérique of the Bibliothèque nationale de France.

 Puppetry

 In 1911 he founded the Baden-Baden Künstler-Marionettentheater, dedicated to puppet performances.
 Puhonny and his wife carved and clothed the puppets and designed the stages for the plays.
 The theatre was based in Baden-Baden during the winter, and went on tour during the summers.
 Many of his puppet dolls are displayed in the collection of the Munich City Archives and the Staatliche Kunstsammlungen Dresden.